c3-time-domain/SeeChange/docs/testing.md

 but most of the required data is lazy downloaded from the appropriate servers (e.g., from Noirlab).

 To avoid downloading the same data over and over again, we cache the data in the `data/cache` folder.
 To make sure the downloading process works as expected, users can choose to delete this folder.
+(One may also need to delete the `tests/temp_data` folder, if tests were interrupted.
+Ideally, the tests don't depend on anything specific in there, but there may be things left behind.)
 In the tests, the path to this folder is given by the `cache_dir` fixture.

 Note that the persistent data, that comes with the repo, is anything else in the `data` folder,